 Here are the field goal size dimensions:

-Standard American Football fields are 100 yards long from goal line to goal line.
-Including the end zones, the football field is 120 yards long.
+Standard American Football fields are 100 yards long from goal line to goal line, and they are 120 yards long, including the end zones.

 Learn more about football rules in the articles below.